 Start by getting the latest version of the Georgia Driver’s Manual.
 You should have a clear understanding of everything described in the Driver’s Manual.
 Identify topics that you need to learn.
 Laws that control what you can do and can’t do are especially important.

 Continue by taking some practice tests.
 They will show your level of readiness and what you need to focus on.

 The passing score in Georgia is 75 percent, which means you must answer at least 30 of the 40 practice questions correctly.

 It is, however, a good idea to aim a little higher on the practice tests.
 Aim for a full score on each test.

 The real test has 40 questions (20 highway signs and 20 questions about road rules).
 You must correctly answer 15 questions on each part of the test.

-Note: Practice tests may have less than 20 road sign questions, but you can find all signs in our sample tests.
+Note: Single practice tests may have less than 20 road sign questions, but you can find all signs in our sample tests.

 Who Must Take the Georgia Knowledge Test?

 All persons applying for an original Georgia license must pass a knowledge exam including a road signs test and a road rules test.